MichaelVasseur/electron-ipc-bus/README.md

             (err) => console.log(`Failed to get current time : ${err}`));
 ```

+### EventEmitter interface ###
+- addListener(event: string, listener: IpcBusServiceEventHandler): this;
+- removeListener(event: string, listener: IpcBusServiceEventHandler): this;
+- on(event: string, listener: IpcBusServiceEventHandler): this;
+- once(event: string, listener: IpcBusServiceEventHandler): this;
+- off(event: string, listener: IpcBusServiceEventHandler): this;
+- removeAllListeners(event?: string): this;
+- prependListener(event: string, listener: IpcBusServiceEventHandler): this;
+- prependOnceListener(event: string, listener: IpcBusServiceEventHandler): this;
+This allow to handle events emitted by remote RPC service.
+Please refers to the EventEmitter class documentation for more information.

 # Test application
 The test-app folder contains all sources of the testing application.